piermafrost/GEOCLIM5_sulf/README.md

 ### Special runs

-#### Equilibrium run
+#### Equilibrium (accelerated) run
-An "equilibrium run" is a run whose transient evolution is of no interest because one only wants to get the geochemical steady-state (for instance, to start perturbation from that steady-state).
+An "equilibrium run", or accelerated run, is a run whose transient evolution is of no interest because one only wants to get the geochemical steady-state (for instance, to start perturbation from that steady-state).
 In that case, a couple of things can be modified to shorten the time needed to reach the steady-state, without modifying it.

 ###### Before compilation: